Skip to main content

 Wells Fargo has a 15-month rule for receiving the same card bonus again, and prefers applicants who already bank with them.

-Note: Application rules are based on reported cardholder data points and official card terms where available.
+Important: Application rules are based on reported cardholder data points and official card terms where available.
 Rules can change without notice — always verify current terms before applying.